OWASP/www-board/elections/2021_elections.md

 - 10-30-2021 - **Voting closes**
 - 10-31-2021 - Results shared with all candidates
 - 11-01-2021 - **Results shared via email and social media**
+- 12-31-2021 - All Director-elects must be paid members before they can take their seat
+- 01-01-2022 - Any Director-elect who is not a paid member by this date has not qualified to be a Director under our bylaws, and has 7 days grace to obtain paid membership
+- 08-01-2022 - Any Director-elect who still has not obtained paid membership after the grace period, has not qualified to be a Director.
+The next most voted candidate will take their place

+Directors are solely responsible for maintaining good standing as a paid member throughout their term, or a vote of confidence will be held by the Board.
+This has happened several times in the past.
+We strongly urge Director-elects to take out sufficient membership to cover their entire term to avoid issues with standing.
+Adding a two year membership to your current membership or changing to a Lifetime membership is the ideal way to avoid this issue entirely.

 ### Board Initial Submissions